go0hum/challenge/readme.md

 # STORI ACCOUNT

-## Tags and Features 1.0.0
+## Tags and Features 2.0.0

-This version has been modified so that you can run the project from the handler/command/main.go file.

-Unlike the previous version, all services are integrated into a single one and run simultaneously from a Docker virtual machine.
+This version takes a completely different approach from versions 0 and 1, as it fully leverages AWS services such as Lambda, RDS, and S3—except for Amazon's email service.
+Additionally, the project follows a hexagonal architecture.

 ## Description